Muda was primarily derived from the Toyota Production System and is part of three Japanese “Mu” words:

 Systems2win, a solution of Haldan Consulting, provides standardized templates for continuous improvement, including the Muda Observation sheet.
 Using this template, your team can enter user-defined subcategories which they find most useful for analyzing the unique types of waste found in your processes.

-Sign up for the Systems2win newsletter to receive dozens of free Process Improvement templates and exclusive monthly content.
+Register for the Systems2win free 30 day Trial to receive dozens of free Process Improvement templates and exclusive monthly content.